-Are you looking to install new windows for your Denver home?
-If so, you’re in the right place!
-As your Denver window experts, we’re going to help you select the best residential window style to suit your needs.
+Are you looking to install new windows for your home?
+If so, you’re probably wondering about the best window types for your home.
+As your Minneapolis window experts, we’re going to help you select the best residential window style to suit your needs.
 With many different options available, there’s a window design available to suit every homeowner’s unique taste.
 Every type of window has a singular purpose and application, so it’s important to understand all of your options before making a final decision.

 Consider Energy Efficiency